akim730/akim730/README.md

 - 😄 Pronouns: Just call me akim :bike:...
 - ⚡ Fun fact: "_Data is often referred to as the "new oil" because it is a valuable resource that can be mined, refined, and used to power businesses and drive innovation...._"

-As a first-year data engineering student, I have a strong desire to use technology to address challenging issues.
+As a 3rd-year data engineering student, I have a strong desire to use technology to address challenging issues.
 I am eager to learn how to design and develop scalable systems to process and analyse big volumes of data since I think that data is the foundation of decision-making.

 ### My GitHub Stats